 Today we almost always have a way out of the river corridor, either through some pre-planned evacuation route which will take us to the nearest road, or by using a cell phone or (on multi-day expeditions) satellite phone to call in the authority of the medi-vac helicopter.
 Technology seems to have provided for us a decent buffer from the elements, and from the worry of what we call overexposure.

 The classic alpinist, and first man to ever climb Mount Everest solo and without oxygen, Reinhold Messner, talked candidly about ethics of river running, and used the term exposure.
 Messner used the term in not exactly the same way as medical professionals would use it; to explain the exposure to the elements.
 Rather, Messner described exposure as a conglomerate of feared aspects of your ascent or route.
-If you were highly exposes, you were, in essence, more vulnerable as a human being, and Messner was keen on explaining the reason for why he climbed; it wasn’t about accomplishment or triumph, it was about overcoming something obscure, something that we otherwise don’t have a platform to discover.
+If you were highly exposed, you were, in essence, more vulnerable as a human being, and Messner was keen on explaining the reason for why he climbed; it wasn’t about accomplishment or triumph, it was about overcoming something obscure, something that we otherwise don’t have a platform to discover.
 It almost seemed that by adding exposure to our lives we were able to reach in and communicate with a deeper part of ourselves.

 The Value of Fear

 These days we see the world in a paradox of social personalities.
 Either people are completely dedicated to keeping themselves safe (the majority), or they are exhibitionists, adrenaline junkies, if you will, who want nothing more than to scare themselves nearly to death by doing something that seems too extreme to be reasonable.
 Why people do these things is a study for another blog or debate, but nonetheless we can see industries develop around these two extremes; our industry, quite obviously, is centered more around the latter, while quietly being catered to the former.